spacemeshos/protocol/transactions/01-overview.md

 ## Applying transactions

-Transactions are applied one by one in the order they appear in blocks (see next section) to the global state.
+Transactions are applied one by one, in the order in which they appear in blocks, to the global state.
 Valid transactions cause the state to be updated.
 Of course, since Spacemesh defines a canonical ledger, the order in which transactions are applied is very important.

 <a name="ordering"></a>
 ### Transaction ordering